O.R.E. GUIDE SCHOOL

 - Why the refund?
 If you stick it out with us, complete your training, and make yourself available to guide for us when we need you, then we refund your training fees as a way to say thank you for your commitment to us.
 (And if things don't work out - if for instance we decide you are not a good fit for O.R.E., or you decide you don't want to stay - then you've received valuable training at a great price: most whitewater training programs tend to run $85 - $110 per day).

 - In the short term we will provide you with everything you need.
 But once you become a guide you will need to set yourself up with lifejacket, knife, whistle, small dry-bag, throw-bag, and river-appropriate clothing.
 And if you plan to train or work on multi-day trips you will also need an overnight dry-bag, tent, sleeping bag and pad.
-(By the way, O.R.E. can assist you in locating these items on a wholesale or "pro-deal" basis to help you keep your expenses down.)
+(By the way, O.R.E. can assist you in locating these items on a wholesale or "pro-deal" basis to help you keep your expenses down, post hire.)

 Cost: $200 for entire class.